Wilson leads No. 12 BYU past Texas State 52-14 - WHIZ News

-Tyler Allgeier added 77 yards and a touchdown on the ground for the Cougars.
+“This whole season he’s been killing it,” said tight end Isaac Rex, who led BYU with a career-high 66 yards and two touchdowns on five receptions.

+The same could be said for the entire Cougars offense.
 BYU (6-0) piled up 579 total yards and 30 first downs on its way to matching the team’s best start since 2008.
-Fourteen different players caught a pass for the Cougars and 11 had at least one carry.
+Fourteen players caught a pass and 11 had at least one carry, led by Tyler Allgeier with 77 yards and a touchdown on 12 attempts.

+“It’s so fun being around this offense, man,” Rex said.
+“Our offense is clicking on every cylinder.”

 Brady McBride threw for 150 yards and two touchdowns with two interceptions for the Bobcats.
 Texas State (1-6) fell to 0-9 against AP Top 25 teams after being held to 267 yards.